Related pages

 Camera

-Anticipating that no one is really going to expect their < £200 tablet to take high quality snaps, these tabs typically come with only one ~1.3MP cameras, compared to front and back cameras on the higher-end tablets that can typically feature 5MP rear cameras, with 2MP on the front.
+Anticipating that no one is really going to expect their < £200 slate to take high quality snaps, these tabs typically come with only one ~1.3MP cameras, compared to front and back cameras on the higher-end models that can typically feature 5MP rear cameras, with 2MP on the front.
 Again, how much difference this makes to you depends on how you intend to use your camera - budget cameras will get the job done but don't expect to get the same high-resolution you'll get from superior models.

 Conclusion

 It may seem like a cop-out to answer the question with 'it depends': but as with any budget device, it truly does.
 For example, for those who have no real experience with using smartphones/Android, the differences outlined above may not even register.
 There is a significant demographic of people who simply want to browse the web, play Angry Birds and watch BBC iPlayer.
-If you are one, or know of one, these tablets could be sufficient.
+If you are one, or know of one, these models could be sufficient.

 blog comments powered by Disqus